The composer of the musical Les Misérables visits the island where the novel was written.

+On Saturday 29th June, 2019 Take a Left Productions brings Claude-Michel Schönberg, the legendary composer of Les Misérables, to the island where Victor Hugo wrote his classic novel.
 Together with lyricist Alain Boublil, Claude-Michel Schönberg created two of the greatest international successes in the history of musical theatre, Les Misérables and Miss Saigon.

-Illustrated with treasured recordings, he will discuss how his “Rock Opera” La Révolution Française set him on the path to Victor Hugo and Les Misérables and how a single photograph from the archives of the
+He will discuss how his “Rock Opera” La Révolution Française set him on the path to Victor Hugo and Les Misérables and how a single photograph from the archives of the

 The event forms part of the Victor Hugo in Guernsey Conference 2019 and M Schönberg is very generously donating his fee for this event to The Victor Hugo in Guernsey Society.